IBM/integrating-rpa-and-qradar-automate-security-activities/README.md

 ![](doc/source/images/AA5.png)

-* Open the Automation Anywhere Client and follow the below steps to setup a trigger,
+* Open the Automation Anywhere Client and follow the steps below to setup a trigger.
+This trigger will be used to launch `Validation Bot` automatically, everytime a new offence is detected,

 <b>Step 1 :</b>Click on `Manage`.

-<b>Step 2 :</b>Click on `Trigger`.
+<b>Step 2 :</b>Click on `Triggers`.

 <b>Step 3 :</b>Click on `Add`.